Service 05

 Vendor Data Inventory

 A complete list of vendors with access to personal data, categorized by data type, processing purpose, and storage location.
-Most SMBs discover 10–40 vendors touching personal data in some form — many they had not thought of as data processors.
+Most SMBs discover 10 to 40 vendors touching personal data in some form, many they had not thought of as data processors.

 DPA Gap Analysis